 The 2020 call for fellowship applications has now been postponed due to uncertainty around COVID-19.
 If you applied in Feb/Mar 2020, the Operations Committee will be in contact with you as soon as possible.
 If you have a general query on the fellowship programme, please contact email@example.com

 The fellowship programme is international and therefore applicants from any country are eligible to apply.
 However, please note that while we will consider all applications, the funding provided for the clinical research training fellowships will only cover home/EU DPhil fees.
 Find out information on student fees at the University of Oxford.

-We aim to recruit fellows with the potential to become leaders in the field of diabetes in subsequent years.
+We aim to recruit fellows with the potential to become leaders in the field of diabetes, cardiometabolism, liver and renal disease in subsequent years.

 The key selection criteria for the Postdoctoral Research Fellowships are:

 - A PhD (completed or close to completion) in a biomedical subject, or other relevant subject, together with skills and experience relevant to biomedical research.

 - Be no more than 3 years post PhD at the start of the fellowship.
 This condition will be relaxed proportionately for applicants who have had a career break.

 - A strong CV, having published in high impact journals and presented at international meetings.

 - An enthusiastic interest in the project research topic.

 The key selection criteria for the Clinical Research Training Fellowships are: